Dance - Beowulf

 This week, Hedgehog's excelled at their ability to perform in unison whilst remaining in character as they applied the dynamic movements explored last week to a choreographed sequence.
 Expression and excellence alongside teamwork and cooperation were on full display and children succeeded across all four domains of learning again this week.

-Next week, we look to use 'Call and Response' as children create their own motifs in partners and we introduce a new character - Beowulf!
+Next week, we look to use 'Call and Response' as children create their own sequences in partners and we introduce a new character - Beowulf!